How to Sign Up for Traffic School: Quick and Easy Steps

 A person at a desk, filling out a form with a pen, while a computer screen displays a website for signing up for Traffic School

-Traffic school can seem confusing at first.
+Traffic school can feel a bit confusing at first.

 How do I enroll in a local traffic school?

-Then contact the school to ask about their enrollment process.
+Then, contact the school to ask about their enrollment process.

 You’ll need to provide some basic info and details about your ticket.